swiss-seismological-service/hermes/doc/core.rst

    Class diagram of the RT-RAMSIS core.

-While the :class:`~core.controller.Controller` class coordinates between the core objects, it is the ``Engine`` that is does the actual work of computing forecasts.
+While the :class:`~core.controller.Controller` class coordinates between the core objects, it is the ``Engine`` that does the actual work of computing forecasts.

 Engine
 ------